rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 1.34.6
 ```

-`rdd set` saves you the JSON.
-There's no `rdd get` yet, so reading stays in the
+There's no `rdd get` yet, so reading stays in the long form.
-long form.

 Because the list ships inside the build, a k3s release newer than the one you
 installed has to wait for the next preview.